 5-Minute Quickstart

 From zero to a working AI agent in under 5 minutes.
-This guide walks you through installation, creating an agent, and running your first conversation.
+This guide walks you through installation, creating an agent, running a conversation, and launching your first mission.

 Prerequisites